Advice for schools/kura

 - If your school is closed but providing distance learning, use code F for students who are learning from home.
 If they are sick they should be marked as M.

 - In the event a student’s absence is unexplained or they are unwell, principals can continue to use their own professional judgement in using codes ‘J’, ‘M’, ‘T’ or ‘E’.

-If your school has been, or will in the future, be closed for instruction (both on-site and learning from home) for a short period while the health authorities trace and contact anyone who might have been affected, or where all staff and students have been asked to undertake self-isolation, attendance should not be marked.
+If your school has been, or will in the future, be closed for instruction (both on-site and learning from home) for a short period while the health authorities trace and contact anyone who might have been affected, or where all staff and students have been asked to undertake self-isolation and you are not providing distance learning, attendance should not be marked.
 Instead the school should be recorded as closed for instruction in your Student Management System calendar.

 If you continue to support distance learning through this period of closure, you school is considered to be open for instruction and you will need to record attendance in your SMS for all students.